 A set of Built-in roles are available that should cover most use cases.
 These are General roles, applied to all objects (present and future) in Micetro.
 Specific roles exist for use cases where per-object permissions are required.

-The relationship between Groups, Users, and Roles is as follows:
+Groups, Users, and Roles

 Users and groups can be assigned to roles.

 Groups cannot contain groups.